tmcgilchrist/ghuntley/content/live.md

 # schedule

 The stream schedule is maintained in [an online calendar you can subscribe to](https://calendar.google.com/calendar?cid=Z2h1bnRsZXkuY29tX3BjNWo0MjdjZG1sNW81MmVqczE2aG91YmMwQGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20).
 Past stream recordings are on [my YouTube channel](https://youtube.com/c/geoffreyhuntley).
+When I'm not broadcasting you'll find me in the [discord](https://ghuntley.com/chat) chat.
+Please drop in and say howdy.

 {{< tweet 1019917006479372290 >}}